 Imperial County leaders have identified the need for an educated workforce as the single most important issue in the economic development of the county.
-For this reason it is imperative to take a closer look at the local educational and career technical opportunities available for our residents.
+For this reason, it is imperative to take a closer look at the local educational and career technical opportunities available for residents.

-Imperial County is served by sixteen independent school districts providing services from kinder garden to high school, the Imperial County Office of Education (ICOE), providing services through alternative education and special education programs, the Imperial Valley Regional Educational Program (IVROP), providing services in Career Technical Education (CTE) programs for youths and adults, Imperial Valley College (IVC), providing services to adults in a wide array of CTE certificates and Associate degrees as well as transfer programs to four year colleges and universities.
-San Diego State University (SDSU) - Imperial Valley Campus, provides lower and upper level courses allowing students to complete selected Bachelor Degrees without leaving Imperial County.
-The University of Phoenix is a private university with a campus in Imperial Valley offering Bachelor degrees.
+Imperial County is served by 16 independent school districts providing services from kindergarten to high school; the Imperial County Office of Education (ICOE); providing services through alternative education and special education programs; the Imperial Valley Regional Educational Program (IVROP); providing services in Career Technical Education (CTE) programs for youths and adults; Imperial Valley College (IVC); and providing services to adults in a wide array of CTE certificates and associate degrees, as well as transfer programs to four year colleges and universities.
+San Diego State University (SDSU) - Imperial Valley Campus, provides lower and upper level courses allowing students to complete selected bachelor's degrees and a master's degree without leaving Imperial County.
+The University of Phoenix is a private university with a campus in Imperial Valley offering bachelor's degrees.